aerospike/aerospike-client-python/doc/aerospike.rst

     An index whose values are of the aerospike integer data type.

+.. data:: INDEX_BLOB

+    An index whose values are of the aerospike blob data type.

 .. data:: INDEX_GEO2DSPHERE

     An index whose values are of the aerospike GetJSON data type.